 - Sequential Processing: When a new order comes in, ShipHero checks your automation rules individually, starting from the top of your list and going down.

-- Prioritization: You control the order in which these rules are checked.
-By rearranging the rules, you can prioritize the most important ones.
-To do this, ensure higher priority rules are located at the bottom of the list so they can override other rules that may have a similar action.
+Rules can overwrite other rules: If the Trigger conditions are met on an order for multiple rules that have a similar action, the rule that is lower in the list can overwrite a rule higher in the list.
+To prevent unwanted overwrites ensure higher "priority" rules are located at the bottom of the list so they can override other rules that may have a similar action.

 - Wait Before Manual Changes: Let all the automation rules run on an order before making any manual changes.
 This ensures that all actions are completed.
 You can see which rules have been applied to a specific order by checking the order history.